Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Background

-the $F_1$ and $F_2$ regions are set for three important reasons.
-First of all, the output stays continuous all over the time, and the output is always bounded between the input and zero.
-And finally, the control output $u(t)$ of the HIGS will always be in the same direction as the input signal $e(t)$, which represented as error.
-This is shown in Fig. \ref{fig.HIGS}. \\
+Regions $F_1$ and $F_2$ are set for three important reasons.
+First of all, the output stays continuous for all time.
+Second, the output is always bounded between $k_h e$ and zero.
+Finally, the control output of HIGS will always be in the same direction as the input signal, as shown in Fig. \ref{fig.HIGS}. \\